srcagency/credentials/README.md

 This was initially a fork of @ericelliott's great effort at https://github.com/ericelliott/credential with the main differences being:

-- API supports callbacks _and_ promises
+- Promises based API
 - Each instance is separate - no globals or leak to other instances
 - No tooling cruft

-API (after instantiation) and produced hashes are 100% compatible.
+Produced hashes are compatible.

 A merge is not possible due to differences discovered in https://github.com/ericelliott/credential/issues/25